 - 2 cups onion diced

 - 1/2 cup mustard

 - 28 ounces catsup

 - 2 cups water

-- Brown meat, celery and onion.
+In a very large pot, cook meat until almost browned.
+Add celery and onion.
 Stir in flour slowly.
-Add remainder of the ingredients and simmer.
+Add remainder of the ingredients and simmer for at least 30 minutes.
 If the mixture seems dry, or needs a little punch of flavor, I add a little bit of bottled bbq sauce.

 Adjust seasonings to taste.